-BG Tom Kilmartin and CSM Murray with Gus the Camel during their visit to Saudi Arabia and helped it earn status as the 17th Honor Guard authorized by DA Regulations.
+BG Tom Kilmartin and CSM Murray with Gus the Camel during their visit to Saudi Arabia

+In August 1991, Murray's term as Command Sergeant Major of the Army Reserve came to a close, but his contributions to the component and the Army continued.
+He took on a second term as the CSM of the Army Reserve Personnel Center, on the staff of BG Tom Kilmartin.
+Among numerous other actions, he reenergized the command color guard 64 and helped it earn status as the 17th Honor Guard authorized by DA Regulations.
 He also wrote monthly articles for the command magazine, conducted community outreach, and participated in the February 1992 ceremony to unveil a monument to Army Reserve Soldiers killed in a scud attack during the Persian Gulf War.
 His travels continued as well with numerous visits with Army Reserve Soldiers and units.
 This included a return to Saudi Arabia and interactions with troops involved in handling logistics in the aftermath of the Gulf War.
 CSM Murray's leadership helped ARPERCEN win the 1993 Army Community of Excellence Award, Special Category.